 - Using a new Iwatani ZA-3HP stove.
 With age, the butane stove’s piping will become very slightly clogged and output decreases by a few percent.

 - It’s actually 10,000 Btu/h but Iwatani claims that its aluminum heating connector makes the system more efficient by keeping the can from dropping too far in temperature, so the burner produces as if it were a 12,000 But/h.

 If you were thinking about getting the big brother of this ZA-3HP butane stove, the Iwatani 35-FW, the 35-FW is made in Japan and has brass parts, a heavier grate, 15,000 Btuh/h output (that’s 25% more heat than the ZA-3HP), and a small windshield, but at twice the price.
-The better component quality is good for unit longevity, and you immediately benefit from the windshield and higher heat output.
+The better component quality is good for unit longevity, and you immediately benefit from the higher heat output and the windshield which makes it excellent for car camping.
 The 35-FW also comes with a fancier magnetic locking system, but the cheaper ZA-3HP lever locking system works just fine.